Artaxerxes III

 Ochus (Ὦχος Ochos), known by his dynastic name Artaxerxes III (𐎠𐎼𐎫𐎧𐏁𐏂𐎠 Artaxšaçāʰ; Ἀρταξέρξης), was King of Kings of the Achaemenid Empire from 359/58 to 338 BC.
 He was the son and successor of Artaxerxes II and his mother was Stateira.

 Before ascending the throne Artaxerxes was a satrap and commander of his father's army.
 Artaxerxes came to power after one of his brothers was executed, another committed suicide, the last murdered and his father, Artaxerxes II died.
 Soon after becoming king, Artaxerxes murdered all of the royal family to secure his place as king.
 He started two major campaigns against Egypt.
 The first campaign failed, and was followed up by rebellions throughout the western part of his empire.
-During the second, Artaxerxes finally defeated Nectanebo II, the Pharaoh of Egypt, bringing the country back into the Persian fold after six decades.
+During the second invasion, Artaxerxes finally defeated Nectanebo II, the Pharaoh of Egypt, bringing the country back into the Persian fold after six decades.

-In Artaxerxes' later years, Philip II of Macedon's power was increasing in Greece, where he tried to convince the Greeks to revolt against the Achaemenid Empire.
+In Artaxerxes's later years, Philip II of Macedon's power was increasing in Greece, where he tried to convince the Greeks to revolt against the Achaemenid Empire.
 His activities were opposed by Artaxerxes, and with his support, the city of Perinthus resisted a Macedonian siege.

 There is evidence for a renewed building policy at Persepolis in his later life, where Artaxerxes erected a new palace and built his own tomb, and began long-term projects such as the Unfinished Gate.
+His assassination and the instability which followed put an end to any hopes of a Persian revival and the empire would soon after fall to the invading armies of Alexander the Great.